yohamta/ganim8/README.md

 Use this inside `Game.Update()` so that your animation changes frames according to the time that has passed.

 It assumes that the time delta is 1/60[s] (1/TPS to be exact).
-For more details about TPS (ticks per seconds) in Ebitengin is explained [here](https://github.com/tinne26/tps-vs-fps) that is written by [tinne26](https://github.com/tinne26).
+For more details about TPS (ticks per seconds) in Ebitengine is explained [here](https://github.com/tinne26/tps-vs-fps) that is written by [tinne26](https://github.com/tinne26).

 ```go